rajarshi008/Learn-Prob-Temporal-Logic/README.md

 ### Running PriTL

-To run a experiments with the default parameters presented in the paper, use the command:
+To run experiments with the default parameters presented in the paper, use the command:
 ```
 python3 main.py
 ```